JanaBartak/HONEST/README.md

 You will find details on how to run each script at the beginning of the scripts.

 #### Aim 2
+1. Refer to the codebook "Codebook_HONEST-aim2.pdf" at:
-1. Run the cleaning using following R scripts:
+2. Run the cleaning using following R scripts:
 - Open: Data-Cleaning.Rproj
 	- 00_Load_Save_Raw_New_Data.R
 	- 01_Delete_Specialty-Clinics_Children_LoS-outside-range_Missings_Save.R